 Based on repeat observations of backwater habitats in Dry Creek and assessment of the response of these habitats to high flow events, and monitoring of constructed side channels on other streams, Inter-Fluve (2012) developed guidelines to inform design of this habitat type on Dry Creek (Table 2).
 The primary challenges to the longevity of constructed backwater habitats are nuisance sedimentation and downstream changes in the main channel affecting the hydraulic control for the backwater habitat.
-Of the backwater channels reviewed on Dry Creek to date, those whose upstream ends were located a moderate distance from the active channel, and/or with a section of hydraulically rough floodplain between the upstream channel and the habitat.
+Of the backwater channels reviewed on Dry Creek to date, those whose upstream ends were located a moderate distance from the active channel, and/or with a section of hydraulically rough floodplain between the upstream channel and the habitat were substantially less affected.
+These considerations will promote the longevity of the constructed habitat.
 Nevertheless, some degree of sedimentation in these areas will be unavoidable, and this issue should be tracked through the adaptive management program.
 Over the length of Dry Creek, there will be variability between the constructed backwater channels in terms of sedimentation and adjustment to flood flow.
 These responses can be expected to varying degrees over the 25-year horizon assigned to the project.